kevindeyne/relayai/README.md

 Primary technologies used are Kotlin, Java 8, SASS, JOOQ and jQuery.
 It runs as a self-contained JAR with Spring Boot on AWS.
 You can see a running demo of the latest minor release at: https://www.relayai.io

+Monitoring is done internally with JavaMelody APM, and is available at: https://www.relayai.io/monitoring

 Take note: This project is an alpha-stage (feature incomplete) work in progress.
 It is not ready for use in a production environment.
 Flyway database scripts may change drastically as the project moves into further stages of development.
 Expect frequent commits and rewrites.

 <p align="center">